-Qulipta’s safety, efficacy and tolerability for the preventive treatment of episodic migraine in adults were demonstrated in around 2,500 patients experiencing four to 14 migraine days a month.
+Qulipta’s safety, efficacy, and tolerability for the preventive treatment of episodic migraine in adults was demonstrated in roughly 2,500 patients experiencing four to 14 migraine days a month.
 These patients were enrolled in a pivotal Phase III clinical study, ADVANCE, as well as a Phase II b/III clinical trial and a Phase III long-term safety study.

 ADVANCE is a multi-centre, randomised, double-blind, placebo-controlled, parallel-group clinical trial in which 910 recruited patients were randomised in a 1:1:1:1 ratio to receive either 10mg/30mg/60mg of Qulipta or placebo.
 The drug’s efficacy was studied in 873 patients.

 The ADVANCE trial’s primary outcome was the change observed in the incidence of monthly migraine days from baseline during the 12-week treatment period.
 Patients treated under all the Qulipta dose groups showed statistically significant reductions in mean monthly migraine days compared to placebo.
 Patients treated with 60mg of Qulipta experienced a 4.2-day reduction from a 7.8 baseline.

 The secondary endpoint assessed the patient population who experienced a 50% or greater reduction in monthly migraine days throughout the 12-week treatment period.

 The study revealed that 56%, 59% and 61% of patients in the 10mg, 30mg, and 60mg Qulipta arms respectively experienced a 50% to 100% reduction in monthly migraine days, compared to 29% in the placebo arm.